ainc/AwesomeSchedule/README.md

 ###To test the ember app###

+First: in a separate terminal tab within the AwesomeSchedule folder, navigate inside the API folder, from there use "node app.js"

-from the command line, navigate inside AwesomeScheduleFront, from there use "ember serve" (must have [ember](http://emberjs.com) correctly installed).
+from the command line, navigate inside FrontEnd, from there use "ember serve" (must have [ember](http://emberjs.com) correctly installed).
 You may then open a web browser and navigate to localhost:4200 to see the app.